department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 </li>
 </ul>

-### What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?
+### Eligibility for Veterans with an honorable, bad conduct, or dishonorable discharge

 If you've received one of these discharge statuses, you may not be eligible for VA benefits.